 5.2 Tree Feeling, Clearing of the Vegetation and Ecological Impact

-There is a few numbers (10 numbers) of planted and naturally grown roadsides trees [Rain tree, Mahogany, Acacia, Mango, Coconut etc.] will be felled down and roadside vegetation will be cleared due to implementation of this subproject.
+There is a few numbers (45 numbers) of roadsides planted trees [Acacia, Coconut, Betel-nut, Mango etc.] will be felled down and roadside naturally grown vegetation will be cleared due to implementation of this subproject.

 Mitigation and Enhancement Measures